ConservationInternational/trends.earth-schemas/docs/source/reporting/index.rst

-The Period Assessment and Status reports are contained in :class:`te_schemas.reporting.LandConditionReport` objects within a `dict` in the `land_condition` field of the :class:`te_schemas.reporting.LandConditionSummary` object.
+The Period Assessment and Status reports are contained in :class:`te_schemas.reporting.LandConditionReport` objects within a `dict` in the `land_condition` field of the :class:`te_schemas.reporting.TrendsEarthLandConditionSummary` object.
 The keys within that `dict` are used to distinguish the Status reports from the Period Assessments - Status reports have the period name followed by "_status".
 The keys are sequentially named, as "Report_1", "Report_2", etc., where "Report_1" is the